udacity/ios-nd-networking/README.md

 - FlickFinder
 - TheMovieManager

 Each application has an initial and complete version that is fully implemented.
-For FlickFinder and TheMovieManager, special setup instructions are provided below:
+Special setup instructions are provided below:

+## ImageRequest

+For the `UploadViewController` example, run the `UploadServer.command` file located alongside the Xcode project.
+By running this file, a server is started on the Desktop, and it awaits an image upload from the `UploadViewController`.

 ## FlickFinder